 1. Formal communication channels

-Formal communication includes the exchange of information such as the goals, policies and procedures of an organization.
+Formal communication includes the exchange of information such as goals, policies, and procedures within an organization.
+These internal communication channels create structure and ensure everyone works from the same source of truth.

-Some of the most common examples of formal communication include company business plans, strategy, goals, annual reports, agreements, company-wide communications, workplace safety guidelines and procedures, board presentations, etc.
+Some of the most common examples include company business plans, strategy documents, goals, annual reports, agreements, company-wide announcements, workplace safety guidelines, and board presentations.
+When used well, they provide clarity and reduce uncertainty.
+When overused or poorly managed, they can feel one-sided and easy to ignore.

 2. Informal communication channels